arirusso/twigs/README.md

 ## Credit

 Although heavily modified, Twigs is based on the stock MI Branches firmware.
-That project can be [found in the MI Eurorack repository](https://github.com/pichenettes/eurorack) and is copyright 2012 Olivier Gillet, licensed GPL3.0
+That project can be [found in the MI Eurorack repository](https://github.com/pichenettes/eurorack) and is copyright 2012 Emilie Gillet, licensed GPL3.0

 ## Author